scwlab/FaceOddball/README.md

 # Face oddball

-Oddball paradigm with target category "faces", against "objects.
+Oddball paradigm with target category "faces" from the affect net dataset, against "landscapes" from the NAPS dataset.
 10% target.

-TODO:
- - LSL String marker
- - Diverse stimuli: faces from CK and neutral objects from NAPS
+500 ms image presentation.
+LSL string marker contains only category.